IrisBroadcast/codec-control/README.md

 License
 =======

-IRIS CodecControl is (C) Sveriges Radio AB, Stockholm, Sweden 2017 The code is licensed under the BSD 3-clause license.
+IRIS Codec Control is (C) Sveriges Radio AB, Stockholm, Sweden 2017 The code is licensed under the BSD 3-clause license.

-The license for CCM is in the LICENSE.txt file
+The license for Codec Control is in the LICENSE.txt file

 ## API Documentation